astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 ---
-title: "LLMOps: Automatic retrieval-augmented generation with Airflow, GPT-4 and Weaviate"
+title: "LLMOps: Automatic retrieval-augmented generation with Apache Airflow®, GPT-4 and Weaviate"
-description: "Use Airflow and Weaviate in a RAG pipeline."
+description: "Use Apache Airflow® and Weaviate in a RAG pipeline."
 id: use-case-airflow-llm-rag-finance
 sidebar_label: "LLMOps RAG with Airflow + Weaviate"
 ---